ms1d/ms1d/README.md

 C++20 CLI renderer that runs concurrently on both the CPU and GPU

 ### Planned Features
-- Support for UDP previews & TCP final results
+- Support for UDP previews & TCP checkpoints + final results
 - Parallelised on the GPU with optional CPU modes for non-CUDA systems
 - BVH acceleration